fsharp/fslang-design/RFCs/FS-1032-fsharp-in-dotnet-sdk.md

 * The proposal may not be approved and may be disruptive

+* The F# community lose a point where they can inject new commands into the dotnet CLI tooling experience, e.g. "dotnet script".

 * Speed of iteration on the tooling may be reduced

   --> The iteration speed of the FSHarp.NET.Sdk has been incredible.
 However there is an inherent tradeoff